 Final Thoughts

 Eye infections in dogs are prevalent.
-You must know enough about your dog and the most common infections that occur according to your living conditions.
+You must know enough about your dog and the most common diseases that occur according to your living conditions.
 Being aware of the situation gets half of the job done.

 You only need to take your dog to the vet whenever anything like this (eye infection or any problem in the eyes) happens.
 In this way, the doctor may treat the disease and help you prevent such conditions from happening again.